 - Water removed from the ground by wells or surface water from streams and ponds is not available to replenish stream and river base flow as is stormwater that quickly runs off impervious surfaces rather than infiltrating back into the water table.
 We can't control the weather or drought cycles but can select water sources carefully, conserve water, and improve stormwater management so more precious rain water infiltrates to groundwater storage rather than quickly running away.
 State Water Management Act (WMA) permits (10 year permits authorizing water withdrawals) in the Taunton basin are scheduled for reissuance by MassDEP soon.
-This is an opportunity for water users, MassDEP and the interested public to collaborate on the best approaches for source water choice optimization, conservation, and water consumer education. - Infiltration of stormwater from new development/redevelopment, and monitoring of stormwater collection systems for wastewater cross contamination is well covered by the recently issued EPA and MassDEP stormwater permit.
-Unfortunately EPA delayed the effective date of the new stormwater permit which leaves outdated stormwater requirements in place.
-TRWA and nine other watershed organizations have filed a lawsuit against EPA because we believe the method EPA used to delay this already issued permit violates the Administrative Procedures Act (see website for more information).
-Our press release is also on the website. - Education and exploitation of opportunities to encourage infiltration of stormwater from existing roads, parking lots, and other impervious areas will bolster our groundwater, stream base flow reserves, and protect crucial tributary stream aquatic life.
+This is an opportunity for water users, MassDEP and the interested public to collaborate on the best approaches for source water choice optimization, conservation, and water consumer education.

+- Infiltration of stormwater from new development/redevelopment, and monitoring of stormwater collection systems for wastewater cross contamination is well covered by the recently issued EPA and MassDEP stormwater permit.

+- Education and exploitation of opportunities to encourage infiltration of stormwater from existing roads, parking lots, and other impervious areas (not generally required by the new permit) needs to be expanded to bolster our groundwater, stream base flow reserves, and protect crucial tributary stream aquatic life.